Grab’s ambitious plans to digitize Southeast Asia’s economies may get $500 million boost from SoftBank

-In an era when people are becoming increasingly cynical about the power of tech companies, the founders of Singapore-based Grab remain unrelenting optimists.
-Now they’re putting their beliefs to the test with an ambitious plan to use their ridesharing platform to launch an economic revolution across the eight countries in Southeast Asia where the company operates.
+As people grow increasingly cynical about the power wielded by major tech companies, the founders of Singapore-based Grab remain unrelentingly optimistic.
+Now, CEO and cofounder Anthony Tan and cofounder Tan Hooi Ling are putting their beliefs to the test with an ambitious plan to use their ridesharing platform to launch an economic revolution across the eight Southeast Asian countries the company operates in.

 What may sound like utopian nonsense to some is nevertheless being validated by major investors who have been persuaded by the company’s passion and vision.